meteatamel/cloudrun-tutorial/docs/bigquery-processing-pipeline-gke.md

 The service will be triggered with Cloud Scheduler.
-More specifically, we will create two triggers for two countries (United Kingdom and Cyprus) and Cloud Scheduler will emit `com.google.cloud.scheduler.job.execute` events once a day for each country which in turn will call the service.
+More specifically, we will create two triggers for two countries (United Kingdom and Cyprus) and Cloud Scheduler will emit `google.cloud.scheduler.job.v1.executed` events once a day for each country which in turn will call the service.

 Set an environment variable for scheduler location, ideally in the same region